Should I pay off debt or save?

 If that's the case, it can take years to save up for a down payment, so you'll need to start saving at least a little something as soon as possible.

-"It can be daunting to come up with that first down payment," says Keri Kimball of Apogee Wealth Advisors.
+"It can be daunting to come up with that first down payment," says Kerri Kimball of Apogee Wealth Advisors.
 "But a habit of regular savings, and the willingness to buy something small to start with, will pay off in later years in home equity."

 If you have a big debt load, it may make more sense to rent for a few years.
 Homeownership is expensive, and renting can have its advantages, especially if you're in your 20s and may change jobs in the near future.